xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 <factor>        ::= <integer> | <variable> | (<expression>)
 ```

-This puts the job of handling the unary minus onto  Factor, which
+This puts the job of handling the unary minus onto  `Factor`, which
 is where it really belongs.

 This  doesn't  mean  that  you  have  to  go  back and recode the